StewartLynch/DualPurposeFormaAndFocusState/README.md

 This is the completed Project for the YouTube video of the same name

+**NOTE:**

+A new branch has been added where the completed source code has been updated to iOS 18

 The starter project and video is available in the notes for the video.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=VEHn4WanW5g